flagpolejs/flagpole/docs/ivalue.md

 ### screenshot(): Promise\<Buffer\>

-This is currently only supported with browser type scenarios.
+This is currently only supported with browser and Appium type scenarios.
 See documentation for `context.screenshot()` because the arguments are the same.
 The only difference is calling it on an Element will grab the image just of this element.

 ### scrollTo(): Promise\<void\>;